sadnanalmanir/SADICodeGenerator/README.txt

+*TO change RDB mapping and ontology
+-Go to TPTPQueryGenerator.java and ExecutionEngine.java
+--change ONT_RDB_MAPPING_FILENAME and ONT_TO_TPTP_FILENAME
+-copy new ONT_RDB_MAPPING_FILENAME file into resources -copy new ONT_TO_TPTP_FILENAME into resources
+-copy new extensional_predicates.xml into resources -change new predicate_views.xml into resources

 *After generating pom.xml, replace the
 -Change the <name>, <finalName> and <contextPath> values to mysadi_demo -mysadi_demo is taken from serviceClass = "ca.unbsj.cbakerlab.mysadi_demo.getStudentNameByCourse";